 I have an amazing husband, family, friends and medical team.
 I couldn’t see my value back then, but thankfully they did.
 They stepped in, I was hospitalised, appropriately medicated and supported.
 I began to see that there is a life beyond diagnosis, beyond transplant, and it’s wonderful.

+It has been a gruelling three years, for me and my family.
 My recovery has been hard; blood cancer is unpredictable, which makes it difficult to manage for both the doctor and the patient.
 You can’t plan, as you don’t know how you will react, feel, respond.
 Your treatment changes sometimes hourly, daily.
 Your appointments alter constantly, you have to have a go bag ready.
 My liaison nurse and emergency hospital contact are on my phone above my children.
 You become obsessed with avoiding infection, listening to your body, recognising changes.

 Prognosis is now a conversation that I have with my consultant then lock away in a dark bubble in my head and don’t return to.
 I know that I would rather have five incredible, happy, loving years on this wonderful planet, than 50 unhappy years.
 It has been a long journey, and I am still travelling.